apache/druid/docs/configuration/index.md

 ###### Allowed regular expression error response transform strategy

 In this mode, the error response produced within Druid services will be validated against a list of regular expressions.
-The error message of the response will only be returned if it matches any of the regular expressions configured.
+The error message of the response will only be returned to the client if it matches any of the regular expressions configured.
 This strategy can be enabled by setting druid.server.http.errorResponseTransformStrategy.strategy=allowedRegex.

 |Property|Description|Default|